4 Beeswax Waterproofing Recipes

 Amazon Brand – Solimo Petroleum Jelly White

-Amazon Brand - Solimo Petroleum Jelly White Petrolatum Skin Protectant, Unscented, 3.75 Ounce
+Amazon Brand - Solimo Petroleum Jelly White Petrolatum Skin Protectant, Unscented, 3.75 ounce (Pack of 1)

 • One 3.75-ounce jar of unscented petroleum jelly skin protectant